 Bluehost will allow you to have your domain name for free for your first year.

 Having a professional website is in your best interest.
-Additionally, after the first year, try to keep the domain name separate from the website.
+Keep the domain name separate from the website after the first year.

-That way, if you move away from Bluehost you can still take the domain name with you, rather than having to let that name sit in limbo while you purchase another one.
+That way, if you move away from Bluehost, you can still take the domain name with you rather than letting that name sit in limbo while you purchase another one.

-If you have multiple websites having a solid domain name host is the best way to manage all of your domain names.
-I personally use Namecheap to manage all of my domain names.
+If you have multiple websites having a solid domain name host is the best way to manage all your domain names.
+I use Namecheap to manage all of my domain names.

-Finally, if at all possible get a .com domain name.
-These can be the hardest to get but are what is mostly deemed the most trustworthy.
+Finally, if at all possible, get a .com domain name.
+These can be the hardest to get but are mainly deemed the most trustworthy.

 3. The Website Theme

-The website theme is something that a lot of people don’t always pay for.
-Most of the time we think that the free theme from the WordPress library is good enough, and at the start, it is good enough.
+The website theme is something that many people don’t always pay for.
+Most of the time, we think that the free theme from the WordPress library is good enough, and at the start, it is good enough.

-However, you will need to upgrade to a paid theme eventually in order to make your website look even better.
+However, you will eventually need to upgrade to a paid theme to make your website look even better.

-Themes can be anything from color or texture that matches both the logo and the niche of your website, or something that draws the eye in and makes sure that you stay awhile.
+Themes can be anything from color or texture that matches both the logo and the niche of your website or something that draws the eye in and ensures that you stay awhile.

-I recommend a free theme in the beginning but once you get a little more established and you start to grow your traffic I recommend a paid theme.
+I recommend a free theme initially, but once you get a little more established and grow your traffic, I recommend upgrading to a paid theme.

-One of the best themes that I would recommend is Aacabodo, which is a fast theme that not only looks good but also optimizes things that are going on behind the scenes.
+One of the best themes I would recommend is Kadence Theme, a fast and free theme that looks good and optimizes things going on behind the scenes.

-With Aacabodo, your website will run much faster.
-If you can get a theme that will work for you, then you are all good.
+With Kadence, your website will run much faster.
+You are all good if you can get a theme that will work for you.
 If the theme can optimize your website… even better!

-Pick a theme that ties into your website, and with a bit of looking you will find one that is going to work for you!
+Pick a theme that ties into your website, and with a bit of looking, you will find one that will work for you!
 Also, don’t be afraid to change it as your website grows and evolves.

-Plugins can give your website certain abilities, almost acting like apps on your phone.
-A plugin can integrate your website with Gmail, Mailchimp, SoundCloud, and other websites.
+Plugins can give your website specific abilities, almost acting like apps on your phone.
+A plugin can integrate your website with Gmail, Mailchimp, SoundCloud, and others.

-No matter what you want out of them, there are thousands of plugins that will allow you to do anything.
+No matter what you want out of them, thousands of plugins will allow you to do anything.

-Still, they can slow down your website on the backend, and will also cost a pretty penny per month if you buy a lot of paid plugins.
+Still, they can slow down your website on the backend and will cost a pretty penny monthly if you buy many paid plugins.

-One plugin you will need if you have a blog with affiliate links in it is the plugin ‘Pretty Links’.
+One plugin you will need if you have a blog with affiliate links is ‘Pretty Links’.

-This plugin lets you manage and change all of your affiliate links in one spot.
-Instead of having to go through every single article, you just need to go to the free plugin and make changes.
-It’s much easier.
+This plugin lets you manage and change your affiliate links in one spot.
+Instead of going through every article, you must go to the free plugin and make changes.
+It’s much more accessible.

 Use plugins sparingly.
 It can be very exciting to get to the plugins list and see everything available, and then you start to install everything in sight.

-The fewer plugins you have, the better, because then you can manage them easier and they don’t draw as much from your website or your wallet!
+The fewer plugins you have, the better because then you can manage them more accessible, and they don’t draw as much from your website or your wallet!
 Only get the plugins that you need, and you will be alright.